 For this version (the one pictured) I actually ended up doubling the Ragu recipe (due to mistakingly defrosting too much mince!).
 It ended up being perfect although I didn't use it all.
-I kept some (about 1/4) to freeze but I think next time I would just add it all for an extra big, comforting Lasagne that will happily feed 12.
-If you prefer a smaller lasagne though half the quantity of Ragu but keep everything else the same.
+I kept some (about 1/4) to freeze but I think next time I would just add it all for an extra big, comforting Lasagne that will happily feed 12 or alternatively use 2 dishes to both serve 6 and keep one for now and freeze the other for later!

 The Lasagne Dish I use is 23cm x 33cm

 4 cloves of garlic, crushed

 1kg beef mince/ ground beef (the best quality you can get)

 4 x 400g (2 x 28oz tin) Tinned tomatoes – crushed, chopped or whole – whatever you prefer